How to Complete the Canje Process in Mexico

 • Appointment confirmation: You will need the appointment confirmation with the QR code you receive when you schedule your appointment online (see below).

-• Photos: Photos for residency cards are taken on-site at INM offices.
+• Biometrics: Photos and fingerprints for residency cards are taken on-site at INM offices.

 • Payment: Applicable payment fees are paid on-site at INM offices.

-Step 3 – Schedule INM appointment: You will need to schedule an appointment first before proceeding to the INM office.
+Step 3 – Schedule INM Appointment (If Applicable): Please note that some INM offices are still walk-in only and not in the online appointment system.
+Otherwise, you will need to schedule an appointment first before proceeding to the INM office with your application and supporting documentation.
 This can be done on INM’s online appointment portal (image below).
 You will need to create a free user account and you will also need your “pieza” number, which will be included on your completed formato para solicitar trámite migratorio de estancia from above.

 • Present your application: You will need to submit your completed application form along with all the supporting documents listed above.